TimMorrisDev/MS3-sustainable-supper/README.md

 ### Colour Scheme

-I wanted to carry across the themes of sustainability and natural eating / living so I sourced the following image of a lushous landscape extracted my colour palette from that.
+I wanted to carry across the themes of sustainability and natural eating / living so I sourced the following image of a lush landscape extracted my colour palette from that.

 ![landscape_photo_for_colour_palette](static/readme_assets/ux/colour_palette/landscape.jpeg)